 A cat requires 3.5–4.5 ounces of water per 5 pounds of body weight per day

-We all need water, and we use more than many of us really take into consideration.
-By first understanding your needs, you are now ready to begin evaluating the various storage methods available.
+We all need water, and we use more than many of us really consider.
+By first understanding your needs, you are ready to evaluate the various storage methods available.

 Best Emergency Water Storage Options

-There are numerous methods for storing water, and, depending on your needs and preferences, it’s important you understand your options so you can decide on the most viable one.
+There are numerous methods for storing water, and depending on your needs and preferences, you must understand your options to decide on the most viable one.
 Let’s take a moment to examine some common methods that allow for convenience and sustainability.

 BPA-Free Filtered Water

 Filtered water is an excellent option for those with limited space for water storage.
-With other methods, it becomes necessary to keep a physical stock of water on hand.
+With other methods, keeping a physical stock of water on hand becomes necessary.
 Not only does this take up a lot of space, but it’s very heavy.
 Furthermore, depending on the type of emergency, you may lose these stores.
-This type of issue in not uncommon in the event of a tornado or hurricane.
+This type of issue is not uncommon in a tornado or hurricane.

-The risk with water filters is that you could lose water to your home in an emergency, so the filter would be useless.
+The risk with water filters is that you could lose water in your home in an emergency so that the filter would be useless.

 You do have options when it comes to filtration, so let’s take a look at some of the most common methods.